Ilan de Basso

 Ilan de Basso (born 1 October 1969) is a Turkish-born ethnic Assyrian Swedish politician from the Social Democratic Party.

+Ilan De Basso grew up in Stockholm and Örebro.
+He moved to his current hometown Jönköping in the late 1990s and has worked as a policy analyst, at the NGO Save the Children Fund, and at the Swedish Public Employment Service.
+He was previously a counsellor in Jönköping Municipality for 11 years, where he was responsible for education, labour market and care issues.

+Ilan De Basso became a member of European Parliament on 13 December 2021, where he is a member of the Committee on Employment and Social Affairs and substitute for the committee on budgets as well as the committee on development.

 Political career

+Since 2013, he is a member of the Swedish Social Democratic Party's national board.

 In 2021, he replaced Johan Danielsson in the European Parliament when he was appointed to the Andersson Cabinet.

 He was elected a Member of the Riksdag in the 2022 Swedish general election.